powergun/cxxFP/range/README.md

 the regionally mutable STL algorithm is 10x faster; but the range view offers FP purity

+however this is the not the end of FP and purism, read:

+modern c++ programming cookbook L5072

+> some compilers such as GCC, provide attributes that help the compiler optimize
+> the code, for example `[[gnu:pure]]` attribute tells the compiler that the
+> function can be considered a pure function
+> this will reassure the compiler that the function does not access any global
+> variable and that the functions' result depends solely on its input

 ## IRange - Python's range() in C++

 source: <https://theboostcpplibraries.com/boost.range-helper-classes-and-functions>